How to Parbake (and Blind Bake) Pie Crust + Foolproof Flaky Pie Dough

 - In the bowl of a food processor, pulse the flour, sugar, and salt together.
 Add the chilled, cubed butter.
 Pulse at 1-second intervals until butter is the size of peas — should be about ten 1-second pulses.
 Add the ice water and pulse again about 10 times until the mixture is crumbly but holds together when pinched.
 (To make without a food processor: In a large bowl, whisk flour, sugar, and salt together.
 Add the butter to the flour mixture, and using the back of a fork or a pastry cutter, incorporate it until it is in small pieces.
 Add ice water and continue to stir with a fork until mixture is crumbly but holds together when pinched.)

 - Lay two clean tea towels on a work surface.
-Dump half of the crumbly dough mixture into the center of each.
+Dump half of the crumbly dough mixture (roughly 350 grams) into the center of each.
 Grab the four corners of the towel together and twist to create a beggar’s purse, pressing the dough into a round.
 Use your hands to pack and flatten the round.
-Wrap in plastic wrap or parchment paper, place in ziplock or other airtight bag/vessel, and stash in the fridge for at least 30 minutes, but ideally 1 hour or for as long as 3 days.
-You also can store it in the freezer for as long as 3months.
+Wrap in plastic wrap or parchment paper, place in ziplock or other airtight bag/vessel, and stash in the fridge for at least 30 minutes, but ideally 12 to 24 hours or for as long as 3 days.
+You also can store it in the freezer for as long as 3 months.

 - To parbake or blind bake the pie crust: Heat your oven to 425ºF.
 If you have a Baking Steel or pizza stone, place it on a rack in the lower third of your oven.
-On a lightly floured work surface, roll out one of the chilled rounds of pie dough, flipping the round over every few strokes, until you have a circle roughly 15 inches in diameter — the thickness should be about that of a Ritz cracker — learned this visual tip from King Arthur Flour.
+On a lightly floured work surface, roll out one of the chilled rounds of pie dough, flipping the round over every few strokes, until you have a circle roughly 15 inches in diameter.
+Note: If you are using very chilled dough, you may find it helpful to pound it gently with your rolling pin before beginning the rolling.

 - Transfer the filled pie crust to a parchment-lined sheet pan and transfer to the oven for 15-20 minutes or until the edges are just beginning to color — do rely on the visual cues here.
 It sometimes takes my crusts a little longer to take on that light color at the edges.